Create level playing field between taxis, competition

 1. Why use public sector debt?

 When analyzing a government’s indebtedness, it is necessary to go beyond what it manages directly and include the health and education networks, municipalities and other entities under the government’s ultimate responsibility, since the government guarantees their debt.
-Public sector debt is, as explained by the Auditor General, a more complete portrait of the debt that will be repaid directly or indirectly by the Quebec government.
+Public sector debt is therefore the most exhaustive measure of Quebec’s debt, the one that provides a picture of what the government of Quebec borrows either directly or indirectly.

 2. Why not take government assets into account?